shaamil101/VideoGameUsingC/DESIGN.md

  To start the client, one must include one argument hostname port, and playername.
 The hostname is found from the output of the server.

 **Outputs:**
- * error messages are logged to the file given in command line input
+ * error messages are logged to stderr
+ * status messages above the display
- * the game display to stdout
+ * the game display

 ### Functional decomposition into modules

-1. *main*, recieves input when client is called from the command line, calls *parseArgs*, and calls *handleInputs*
+1. *main*, recieves input when client is called from the command line, calls *parseArgs*, calls *startClient*, calls *message_loop*, calls *message_done*, and initializes a client data structure.
 2. *parseArgs* parses the input given to main from the command line checking for at least 3 arguments, validating them, and marking whether the player is a spectator or not.
-3. *handleInputs* watches for key board inputs from the user, sends them to the server watching, watches for new information from the server
+3. *handleInputs* function used by message_loop for handling key inputs
-4. *updateDisplay* outputs the correct status and game display to stdout
+4. *handleMessage* function used by message_loop for handling the messages
+5. *handleQuit* handles the quit message
+6. *handleGold* handles the gold message
+7. *handleGrid* handles the grid message
+8. *handleDisplay* handles the display message
+9. *handleError* handles the error message

 ### Pseudo code for logic/algorithmic flow

 **main:**

-    initialize pointers to required inputs
+	allocate memory for a client data structure initialize pointers to required inputs
-    pass the pointers and argc and argv to handle args Initialize the display.
+	pass the pointers and argc and argv to parseArgs call startClient
-    Initialize the network and join the game with a PLAY or SPECTATE message depending on the output of parseArgs. call handle inputs
+	call message_loop
+	call message_done
+	free client memory

 **parseArgs:**

-    check if number of arguments is greater than 3 validate the error log file as readable exit-non zero if not check if the there is a playername return 0 if the player is a spectator and 1 if not
+    check if number of arguments is greater than or less than 3 check if the port number is retrievable check setting the server address
+	else return a 1 if there is a player name and 0 if not

 **handleInputs:**

-    while there is keyboard input
-        send all keyboard inputs to the server if new information is recieved the server call update display send quit to the server and print game summary

-**updateDisplay**

-    get gameboard from server
-    check if window size is large enough if so output the updated status line and gameboard to stdout
+    gets key inputs and sends message to server

+**handleMessage**

+	calls the correct handle method for the message recieved

+**startClient**

+    set up nCurses
+	draw the screen
+	build and send a key message from user input to the server

 ### Major data structures

-No major data structures are needed for the client.
+There will be a client data structure that holds important information such as server address in one place

 ### Testing plan